Bli-AIk/Undertale-Changer-Template/readme.md

 # Look at me before downloading!!
-**Before using UCT, please make sure to read and understand the [License, Commercial Use, and Copyright Notice](LICENSE_MONETIZATION_AND_COPYRIGHT_NOTICE.md).
+**Before using UCT, please make sure to read and understand the [License, Monetization, and Copyright Notices](LICENSE_MONETIZATION_AND_COPYRIGHT_NOTICE.md).
 By using UCT, you agree to comply with all related terms.**

 You are currently browsing the **[Main](https://github.com/Bli-AIk/Undertale-Changer-Template/tree/main)** branch of **Undertale-Changer-Template (UCT)**.